infomap module¶

 An iterator over each node in the tree, depth first from the root

-- Return type
+- Return type:

--
+- Raises:

-(filename, states=False, depth_level=1)¶ Write result to a clu file.
+Write result to a clu file.

 See also

-- Parameters
+- Parameters:

-depth_level (int, optional) – The depth in the hierarchical tree to write.
+.depth_level (int, optional) – The depth in the hierarchical tree to write.

--
+- write_csv(filename, states=False)¶

-(filename, states=False)¶ Write result to a ftree file.
+Write result to a CSV file.

 See also

-- Parameters
+- Parameters:

--
+- write_flow_tree(filename, states=False)¶

-(filename, states=False)¶ Write result to a tree file.
+Write result to a ftree file.

 See also